-- (a) Treatment of varicose veins, but only in certain circumstances: - one surgical procedure per leg, this maybe a foam injection (sclerotherapy), ablation or other surgery. - one follow up consultation with your medical practitioner; and - one simple injection to treat remaining or residual veins when it is carried out in the 6 months after you've had the main surgical procedure. - (b) We will cover your first reconstructive surgery following an accident or surgery for a medical condition that was covered by the plan.
-We will do this so long as: - You have been continuously covered by a private medical insurance plan since before the accident or surgery happened. - We agree the cost of the treatment in writing beforehand. - (c) Genetic testing when it is proven to help choose the best treatment for your medical condition. - (d) Treatment of astigmatism where the astigmatism arises from the surgical replacement of the lens of the eye (see also 6.2(t)). - (e) Costs of any prescriptions following a consultation through the Virtual Doctor service subject to the annual policy maximum of up to £200 each year as shown in your benefits table.
+- (a) Diagnostic tests when performed as in-patient, day-patient or out-patient treatment. - (b) Health check as detailed in the benefits table. - (c) Oral surgical procedures listed below following referral by a dentist: - reinsertion of your own teeth following a trauma - · surgical removal of impacted teeth, buried teeth and complicated buried roots - enucleation (removal) of cysts of the jaw. - (d) Treatment of varicose veins, but only in certain circumstances: - one surgical procedure per leg, this maybe a foam injection (sclerotherapy), ablation or other surgery. - one follow up consultation with your medical practitioner; and - one simple injection to treat remaining or residual veins when it is carried out in the 6 months after you've had the main surgical procedure. - (e) We will cover your first reconstructive surgery following an accident or surgery for a medical condition that was covered by the plan.
+We will do this so long as we agree the cost of the treatment in writing beforehand. - (f) Treatment required immediately following accidental damage to natural teeth, which is caused by an extra-oral impact, when the treatment is given by a specialist and received as out-patient treatment or in an emergency room in a hospital as detailed in the benefits table and when we agree the cost of the dental treatment before it takes place.

+The following conditions will apply (see also 6.2(g)):